jdabtieu/yan85-disassembler/README.md

 # yan85 disassembler
-Decompiles basic yan85 VM instructions into x64-like NASM Assembly.
+Decompiles yan85 VM instructions into x64-like NASM Assembly.

-This disassembler does not work for the "full yan85" levels.
-A disassembler for that is being worked on.
+This disassembler supports both the "basic" and "full" yan85 emulation levels, but is only fully tested for the levels listed below.

 Usage: `python[3] yan85decompile.py <filename>`

-## List of valid challenges
+## List of tested and valid challenges
 - babyrev 12.0
 - babyrev 12.1
 - babyrev 13.0